A Christmas Story (1983) – A Review

 A Christmas Story has become one of my personal favorites.
 It was a film I saw when I was little and I immediately latched onto it.
 I was around when it first hit theaters and thought it was great.
 It was charming, innocent and really funny!
 Regardless of it being a ‘Christmas’ movie, I often considered it one of the funniest films from the 1980’s and also a film that’s just as quotable as any of the great comedies in filmdom.

-The cast is all great – Melinda Dillion, Peter Billingsly, all the kids and at this point I can’t imagine any other actors filling any of the parts.
+The cast are all great – Melinda Dillion, Peter Billingsly, all the kids and at this point I can’t imagine any other actors filling any of the parts.
 My personal favorite – Darren McGavin as the Old Man.
 He is so hysterical with his mumbling cursing and his excitement at finally winning his ‘major award’.

 I always liked the setting the film takes place in.
 We’re dropped in somewhere around 1939-41 in Indiana.
 Generally people’s best, most memorable holiday experiences occurred in the past, which is what shapes our love for the season.
 So that nostalgic, purer atmosphere makes the film feel much more special than if it had been set in modern day.